The Research Project

 The Requirements

-- A four-part series of writings across a single topic and rhetorical purpose, completed across several weeks.
+- A three-part series of writings across a single topic and rhetorical purpose, completed across several weeks.

 - A single title for the series; sub-titles for each section.